public-apis/public-apis/README.md

 # Public APIs [![Run tests](https://github.com/public-apis/public-apis/workflows/Run%20tests/badge.svg)](https://github.com/public-apis/public-apis/actions?query=workflow%3A%22Run+tests%22) [![Validate links](https://github.com/public-apis/public-apis/workflows/Validate%20links/badge.svg?branch=master)](https://github.com/public-apis/public-apis/actions?query=workflow%3A%22Validate+links%22)

-A collective list of free APIs for use in software and web development.
+*A collective list of free APIs for use in software and web development.*

 A public API for this project can be found [here](https://github.com/davemachado/public-api)!

 For information on contributing to this project, please see the [contributing guide](.github/CONTRIBUTING.md).

-Please note a passing build status indicates all listed APIs are available since the last update.
-A failing build status indicates that 1 or more services may be unavailable at the moment.
+**NOTE: A passing build status indicates all listed APIs are available since the last update.
+A failing build status indicates that 1 or more services may be unavailable at the moment.**

 ## Index